adam-zakaria/twitch_detection/test/production/pulumi/README.md

 * use correct ami - confirm main ami is same as twitch ec2 nstance. ami-0f3485fd713cb1ede
 * scp the script (where the script is just a log - copy func to new file and log)
   * Script:...
-* for now, we'll skip spot
+* for now, we'll skip Spot

+Okay...so we'll clone the repo

 ## Testing